l1h2/l1h2/README.md

     <b>Welcome to my page!</b><br><br>
     <i>
         I'm Luke.<br>
-        Passionate about all things AI and currently getting into mobile development.<br>
+        Passionate about all things AI and developing new ideas.<br>
         Open to collaborating on interesting and innovative projects.<br>
     </i><br>
     <a href="https://www.linkedin.com/in/lucashuguenin">